olemathias/techonline-servers/doc/readme.md

 IPv4: For management the server is placed in 10.129.1.0/24 and all traffic to and from the server is NAT'ed behind 185.80.182.120.
 Only SSH traffic on allocated port is allowed in.
 IPv6: You will get a public IPv6 address.
-Filtering: We do filtering on traffic to prevent abuse, let us know if you think this is stopping you from completing the task.
+Filtering: We do filtering on traffic to prevent abuse, let us know if you think this is stopping you from completing the tasks.

 # 2 Tips and tricks
 ## 3.1 DHCP